AidenKerr/genetic-v2/README.md

 * __Death Cutoff:__ Any individuals with a fitness below this cutoff will sadly pass away.
 * __Max Generations:__ The maximum number of generations to run this for.
 * __Display Every:__ Display every n generations.
-* __Optimal Color:__ This represents the color the colour the fitness score will be based on.
+* __Optimal Color:__ This represents the color the fitness score will be based on.
+* __Mutation Rate:__ The chance a mutation will occur where 0 is no chance and 1 is certain.

 Next, click start.